 You should already have a decent idea of your ideal customer and target market because you’ll have included it as part of your business plan’s market analysis (right?)
 Understanding what type of content appeals to your target market is critical for boosting your Instagram follower base.

-Whether it’s product sneak peeks, behind-the-scenes interviews, video/photo combos, or a million other options, identifying (hello, testing!) and consistently posting content that resonates with your followers will elicit more comments and shares, and likes.
+Whether it’s product sneak peeks, behind-the-scenes interviews, video/photo combos for your Instagram story, or a million other options, identifying (hello, testing!) and consistently posting content that resonates with your followers will elicit more comments and shares, and likes.
 Try snooping on competitors’ Instagram accounts to see what they’re doing right (and wrong) and for inspiration for your content to appeal to each Instagram user.

 Leverage external trends and events